Cloud Peak Energy (OTCMKTS:CLDPQ) Stock Passes Above Two Hundred Day Moving Average of $0.00

-Cloud Peak Energy Inc. (OTCMKTS:CLDPQ) shares crossed above its 200-day moving average during trading on Tuesday .
+Shares of Cloud Peak Energy Inc. (OTCMKTS:CLDPQ) crossed above its 200-day moving average during trading on Wednesday .
 The stock has a 200-day moving average of $0.00 and traded as high as $0.00.
 Cloud Peak Energy shares last traded at $0.00, with a volume of 106,200 shares traded.

 Cloud Peak Energy Inc produces coal in the Powder River Basin and the United States.
 The company operates through Owned and Operated Mines, and Logistics and Related Activities.
 It owns and operates three surface coal mines comprising the Antelope Mine and the Cordero Rojo Mine located in Wyoming; and the Spring Creek Mine located in Montana.